minvws/nl-kat-coordination/docs/source/introduction/usermanual.rst

 Scan levels and indemnities
 ===========================

-boefjes can collect information with varying intensity.
+Boefjes can collect information with varying intensity.
 OpenKAT has a system of safeguards to control permission to perform scans and prevent damage to the systems under test.

 For each object, the 'indemnification level' menu indicates how deeply scanning is allowed.
 Here the user gives an agreement on the risks of the scans and permission to store the information gathered on these systems.

-Safeguard levels are used from level 1 to level 4, from "do not touch" to "very intrusive.
+The levels used range from level 0 to level 4, from 'do not scan' to 'very intrusive'.
 Scanning levels are distributed in the data model, either by inheritance or by user statements.
-Level 0 is "do not scan.

 The different levels are qualitative in nature.
 L1 'do not touch' is obvious, but the difference between L2 'normal user' and L3 'detectable scanning' is at the discretion of the developer and administrator.
 The use of NMAP, for example, falls in between and depends heavily on the arguments the tool brings.

-.. list-table:: Title
+.. list-table:: Scan levels
    :widths: 25 50
    :header-rows: 1

-   * - Heading row 1, column 1
-     - Heading row 1, column 2
-   * - Row 1, column 1
-     -
-     - Row 1, column 3
-   * - Row 2, column 1
-     - Row 2, column 2
-     - Row 2, column 3

    * - Level
      - Description
    * - L0
      - do not scan
    * - L1
      - do not touch
    * - L2
      - normal user
    * - L3
      - detectable scan
    * - L4
      - intensive scan

 Indemification by user